buildingSMART/IDS/Documentation/UserManual/property-facet.md

 Users can also define custom **Properties** and **Property Sets**, which may be unique to the project or distributed using the **Property Set** templates feature of IFC.
 Naturally, it is encouraged to require **Properties** that are standardised by buildingSMART before inventing custom ones.

-All standardised **Property Sets** start with the reserved prefixes "Pset_" or "Qto_"; these prefixes are prohibited from use for custom properties.
+All standardised **Property Sets** start with the reserved prefixes "Pset_" or "Qto_"; these prefixes are prohibited for custom properties.

 Standardised **Properties** apply to different entities.
 For example, some properties such as **LoadBearing** can be applied to walls, columns, and beams, but not furniture, ducts, or cables.
 This is known as the **Applicable Entity**.